Industry Specification Group (ISG) Augmented Reality Framework (ARF) Activity Report 2020

 Responsible for defining an interoperability framework for Augmented Reality (AR) applications and services, enabling players in the chain to offer part of an overall AR solution and thus avoid market fragmentation.

-During the year ISG ARF also maintained its liaison with ETSI Industry Specification Group MEC (Multi-Edge Computing), ISO/IEC MPEG, 3GPP and GSMA which have ongoing work relevant to the activity of the group.
+ISG ARF maintained ongoing liaison with other groups including ETSI’s Industry Specification Group MEC (Multi-Edge Computing), ISO/IEC MPEG, 3GPP and GSMA which have ongoing work relevant to the activity of the group.

 During 2020 membership of ISG ARF grew to 24 organizations.